Search

 HDD offers comfortable transportation through Tempo Traveler, Bolero, or equivalent vehicles.
 If you wish to upgrade your mode of transportation, please contact your trek coordinator for further assistance.

-Life is unpredictable and we understand sometimes you have to cancel or change your trip dates and it is our endeavor to make it as easy possible for you.
+Life is unpredictable and we understand sometimes you have to cancel or change your trip dates and it is our endeavour to make it as easy possible for you.
 However, please understand we plan everything including guide fees, permits, accommodation and ration in advance.
 Therefore any cancellation means inconvenience and certain losses to the people involved in various stages of programme.
 Keeping that in mind, our cancellation charges are as below-

 Cancellation prior to 30 days from start of the event: Get monetary refund with 15% of cancellation charges on trek fee.